 Can I still burn my leaves in my burning barrel and have a recreational fire?

-- Yes, fires measuring less than 48 inches in diameter that are surrounded by nonflammable area or structure (i.e., fire ring), for which suitable source of extinguishing the fire is available, are allowed without a burn permit.
+- Yes, fires measuring less than 48 inches in diameter that are surrounded by nonflammable area or structure (i.e., fire ring) are allowed without a burn permit.
 This assumes no county-wide fire restrictions are in place.

 Do I need a permit if I burn within my City or Town?